astroport-fi/astroport-lbport/contracts/terraswap_factory/README.md

 ### Register

-When a user executes `CreatePair` operation, it passes `InitHook` to `Pair` contract and `Pair` contract will invoke passed `InitHook` registering created `Pair` contract to the factory.
+When a user executes `CreatePair` operation, it passes `SubMsg` to `Pair` contract and `Pair` contract will invoke passed `SubMsg` registering created `Pair` contract to the factory.
 This operation is only allowed for a pair, which is not fully initialized.

 Once a `Pair` contract invokes it, the sender address is registered as `Pair` contract address for the given asset_infos.